Bishthimanshu27/ToolsAndAutomation/shellExercises1.md

 ```
 mkdir -p temp/stuff/things/fran/jo/alice/jane
 ```
-What do you think the flag `p` mean?
-Try creating the the following directory without the `p` flag.
+What do you think the option `p` mean?
+Try creating the the following directory without the `p` option.

 ```
 mkdir temp/test/temp